Aughol/CTF-Workshop/linux_install.md

 Many utilities, such as fullscreen and USB support are better supported than VirtualBox.

 **We cannot provide a direct download link to VMWare as it is located in the Dreamspark Premium store.
 You must sign into your account, select "VMWare," then "Software."
-Select *Workstation 12 Pro* for Windows and Linux systems and *Fusion 8 Pro* for Macintosh.**
+Select *Workstation 12 Pro* for Windows and Linux systems and *Fusion 8 Pro* for Macintosh.
+If you have no Dreamspark Premium account then search your Knights email for a message that allows you to sign up.
+It's worth the effort.**

 The latest version of VMWare Workstation (Windows\Linux) is 12, and the latest version of VMWare Fusion (Macintosh) is 8.